Top 5 Kenya Safari Animals and Where to Find Them

 4. Hyena

 Kenya is home to two species of hyenas; spotted hyenas also known as laughing hyenas – a name acquired from the sounds they make – and striped hyenas that can be identified by their strip coat and small stature.
-Being nocturnal animals, hyenas roam around in the dark and scavenge for their food, which rarely gives them any kills.
-One of the nearly threatened species of Africa, you can still find them in the northern and eastern parts of Africa.
+Being nocturnal animals, hyenas roam around in the dark and scavenge for their food.
+A nearly threatened species, you can still find them in the northern and eastern parts of Africa.
 In Kenya, you can see both these species in the Masai Mara National Reserve and Amboseli National Park.

 5. Cheetah

-One of the fastest animals on earth, cheetahs have a lighting speed of 100 km/h.
+The fastest animal on earth, cheetahs have a lighting speed of 100 km/h.
 Their nostrils and hearts are designed in a way that can supply them oxygen and increase their stamina.
 With their amazing agility and specially shaped tail, cheetahs can change their direction easily and instantly.

 They prefer living in areas with good visibility and no big predators.
 You can find them in the Masai Mara National Reserve.